High Noon For Catalan Lawmakers

 This morning's EUR (€1.1800) rally is a sign of confidence that for now the risk of Catalonian independence is just a Spanish problem.
 EUR gains are small, but still EUR/CHF (€1.1526) has managed to print a two-week high ahead of the US open.

-In the UK, sterling (£1.3200) continues to recover from last week's drop after UK's PM May has won public support from Brexit hardliners in her cabinet after outlining contingency plans for leaving the EU without a deal.
+In the UK, the sterling (£1.3200) continues to recover from last week's drop after UK's PM May has won public support from Brexit hardliners in her cabinet after outlining contingency plans for leaving the EU without a deal.

 5. UK's trade deficit widens